HenrikBengtsson/jottr.org-blogdown/content/post/2020-09-21-detect_when_rng_was_used.md

 >
 ```

 It is not always obvious that a function generates random numbers internally.
-For instance, the `rank()` function may or may not updated the RNG state depending on argument `ties` as illustrated in following example:
+For instance, the `rank()` function may or may not updated the RNG state depending on argument `ties` as illustrated in the following example:

 ```r
 > x <- c(1, 4, 3, 2)